-Historic villa, with farmhouse next door requiring restoration and 5 hectares of land, for sale in Le Marche, between Arcevia and Serra San Quirico and half an hour from Senigallia.
+Historic villa, with farmhouse next door requiring restoration and 3 hectares of land (plus 33 ha to be optionally purchased), for sale in Le Marche, between Arcevia and Serra San Quirico and half an hour from Senigallia.
 Ideal as bed and breakfast or an impressive residence.

 Villa Leone is a charming, historic property for sale in the rolling hills of the Ancona countryside, in an unspoilt area surrounded by fields, pastures and woodlands.

 The property is in an excellent location: not far from the Gola Rossa National Park, with its rugged mountains ideal for hiking and excursions, just 18 km from the famous Grotte di Frasassi and half an hour from the well-known seaside resort of Senigallia, home to many important national events.

 It is also halfway between the villages of Arcevia (12 km) and Serra San Quirico (9,5 km), in a charming area with a rich historic and artistic heritage.

 The nearest town, the place to go for daily purchases, is just 2 km away, while the motorway is 12 km away and allows you to reach Ancona or the magnificent beaches of Sirolo and Numana in around an hour’s drive.